AdobeDocs/workfront.en/help/workfront-fusion/connections/call-the-ms-graph-rest-api-.md

    </tbody>
   </table> </li>
  <li value="2"> <p>When you have completed the app registration, make note of the Application ID.</p> <note type="important">
-   You will need the Application ID to set up your connection in
+   You will need the Application ID to set up your connection in Workfront Fusion.
-   <span>Workfront Fusion</span>.
   </note> </li>
  <li value="3"> <p>Generate an Application Secret.
 Make note of this secret.</p> <p>For instructions, see <a href="https://docs.microsoft.com/en-us/graph/auth-register-app-v2">Register your app</a> in the Microsoft documentation.</p> <note type="important">
-   You will need the Application Secret to set up your connection in
+   You will need the Application Secret to set up your connection in Workfront Fusion.
-   <span>Workfront Fusion</span>.
   </note> </li>
  <li value="4"> <p>Configure the permissions for your application.</p> <p>For specifics on locating and configuring these fields, see the "Configure permissions for Microsoft Graph" section in <a href="https://docs.microsoft.com/en-us/graph/auth-v2-service">Get access without a user</a> in the Microsoft documentation.</p>
   <table cellspacing="0">